hennychen/bp-gallery/readme.txt

 = 1.1.5 =
 * "Changed Plugin name to BP Gallery Plus to avoid conflict with existing BP Gallery plugin."

+= 1.2.0 =
+* "Function names and table names have all been renamed to avoid conflict with existing plugins thanks to Louis [EllsWeb].
+Fancybox is now supplied as the default image viewer, with the added ability to view the mid sized imaged the click to load the full size image.
+Also can be configured to support colourbox and thickbox.
+Pagination issues have been addressed and fixed.
+Phototagging is fixed as well"

 == Upgrade Notice ==
 = 1.0 =
 First release